10 Ways To Start Saving Money Today

 3. Skip the pub on the way home

 There’s nothing like having a glass of wine with work colleagues or friends after a long day in the office.
-Not only does it break up the week, its seems like a great way to unwind, especially in the summer months.
+Not only does it break up the week.
+It seems like a great way to unwind, especially in the summer months.
 The best way to save money today is to skip the pub on the way home.
 It only takes a glass before you decide to settle in for the night and flash the cash you don’t have, regretting it the next day.

-4. Buy supermarket own brands
+4. Buy supermarket’s own brands

 We all have our favourite purchases, but it’s worth buying supermarket’s own brands.
 Cheap does not mean low value.
 I always buy whatever washing powder is on offer.
 Brand loyalty is less important than shaving money off my shopping bill each week.

-6. Cancel direct debits
+6. Cancel direct debits for luxury items

 It’s easy to set up direct debits for various things.
 Amazon Prime.
 Now Sky.
 Netflix.
 I sign up to 30-day trials and then forget to cancel.
 Go through your direct debits and standing orders in your bank account and remove at least one.
 Today.

-7. Look for free entertainment
+7. Look out or free entertainment

-8. Check for discounts/savings
+8. Check for discounts and savings

 9. Stick to your shopping list